It is never too late to be what you might have been.

 My first diet, when I was nearly 13, I counted calories.
-Somewhere I learned 3500 calories equals a pound so I became obsessed at cutting back on the little energy rascals so I could lose weight.
+Somewhere I learned 3500 calories equals a pound, so I became obsessed with cutting back on the little energy rascals so I could lose weight.

-At first I did lose weight, but soon I became starved for food—particularly junk food.
+At first I lost weight, but soon I became starved for food—particularly junk food.
 I could not get satiated, so I ate and ate, and ate all the weight back on.
-I followed the calorie gamut for years, without much success.
-Sure, I would go down in weight but could only hang onto the weight loss for so long before the ravenous self burst forward, and I binged once again.
+I followed the calorie gamut for years, with little success.
+Sure, I would go down but could only hang onto the weight loss for so long before the ravenous self burst forward, and I binged once again.

-Later in life, I learned calorie counting was never really proven to work.
-Some Parisian mathematician/physicist, way back in the 1700’s, came up with the idea, and everyone went with it—I mean everyone.
+Later in life, I learned calorie counting never really proved to work.
+Some Parisian mathematician/physicist, way back in the 1700s, came up with the idea, and everyone went with it—I mean everyone.

-An author, Dr. Zoe Harcombe, PhD, who I first heard as a guest on a Podcast (I’m a podcast junky if you don’t already know) I’ve followed for the past few months, sounded almost like she mimics me when she discussed her work and books, with regards to calories, food addiction, hypoglycemia, and auto immune deficiencies.
+An author, Dr. Zoe Harcombe, PhD, who I first heard as a guest on a Podcast (I’m a podcast junky if you don’t already know) I’ve followed for the past few months, sounded almost like she mimics me when she discussed her work and books, regarding calories, food addiction, hypoglycemia, and auto immune deficiencies.

-When researching for this very blog you’re reading, I wanted to see if there was someone, besides myself, on the calorie argument, guess who popped up?
+When researching for this very blog you’re reading, I wanted to see if there was someone, besides myself, on the calorie argument.
+Guess who popped up?
 Yep, Zoe Harcombe.
-I was pleasantly surprised and eager to read more about her.
+Pleasantly surprised, I eagerly read more about her.